dylanmsu/Ultrasonic_Phased_Array/README.md

 This repository is under construction and will contain all the sources for a working ultrasonic phased array.
 The vitis project in this repository is to be used in a accoustic levitation example.

-## abstract
-When we power up the system, the transducers start emitting ultrasonic sound waves each at the same frequency (40kHz) and amplitude.
-However, the phases of the transducers are software controllable.
-This gives us full control over the beam shape and direction exiting the transducer array.

 ## Working principle
 Lets consider an example where we want to send a single pulse of airpressure to a certain point in space.
 We have an array of transducers we can work with.
 Since the waves travel in a sphere around the transducers, we can time the pulses at each transducer in such a way that all the wavefronts arrive at the same time in a single focal point.
 This is illustrated in the animation below.